-The most common challenge people have when matting and framing art prints are getting the measurements right.
+The most common challenge when matting and framing art prints is getting the measurements right.
 If the mat is too small, the artwork will be crowded, making it difficult to see all the details.
 If the mat is too large, the artwork will look tiny and out of place.
 Another common challenge is choosing the right frame.
 There are many styles of frames, and choosing one that will complement the artwork can be difficult.

 The best way to overcome these challenges is to learn how to measure the artwork and cut the mat to size.
 You will also need to choose the right frame and mount the artwork to the mat.
 By following these steps, you can be sure that your art print will be properly matted and framed.